 At the end of each newsletter, we will have a summary of things to do before arriving on campus.
 Here are a few things to do now:

-International students: Refer to Pre-Arrival information.
+International students: Please refer to Pre-Arrival information.

-I look forward to meeting you as you begin your graduate student experience, and wish you success in your academic endeavor.
+I look forward to meeting you, as you begin your graduate student experience, and wish you success in your academic endeavor.

-Professor and Graduate Studies Chair,
+Professor and Graduate Studies Chair

 Electrical and Computer Engineering

-Om Prakash Bedant, ECE MS Student
+Om Prakash Bedant, ECE PhD Student

 Congratulations on your selection at The Ohio State University.
 A decision about graduate school, although very daunting, can be one of the most important you will have to make as it provides one of the life-changing opportunity for the student to expand their expertise and gain the necessary skill to pursue research.
 Electrical and Computer Engineering (ECE) department at OSU is one of the best in the nation.
 We have excellent faculty with a multitude of research involvements.
 The whole of ECE department spans over several buildings: Caldwell, Dreese and Electro Science Labs.